cmgoold/abayestest/README.md

 # Likelihood functions

-Currently, ABayes supports normal, lognormal, gamma, Bernoulli, binomial, and Poisson distributions.
+Currently, ABayestest supports normal, lognormal, gamma, Bernoulli, binomial, and Poisson distributions.

-For non-normal likelihood functions, ABayes calculates the differences in canonical parameters on both unconstrained and original scales.
+For non-normal likelihood functions, ABayestest calculates the differences in canonical parameters on both unconstrained and original scales.